Horlad/r3dir/README.md

 #Ignores `some.domain.to.ignore` part and redirects to http://169.254.169.254/latest/meta-data
 http://some.domain.to.ignore.--.62epax5fhvj3zzmzigyoe5ipkbn7fysllvges3a.302.r3dir.me

-#Ignores `some.domain.to.ignore` part and edirects to http://localhost
+#Ignores `some.domain.to.ignore` part and redirects to http://localhost
 http://some.domain.to.ignore.--.307.r3dir.me/--to/?url=http://localhost
 ```